mapclient-plugins/fieldworkgait2392geomstep/README.md

 - Bodies
     - Mass, inertia, centre of mass : scaled according to the difference between the reference Gait2392 markers and markers on the input model.
-    - Mass can be normalised to given subject mass or simply scaled to given subject mass while preserving reference mass distribution.
+    - Mass can be normalised to given subject mass or simply scaled to a given subject mass while preserving reference mass distribution.
-    - Display mesh for OpenSim visualtion are generated from the input model.
+    - Display mesh for OpenSim visualisation are generated from the input model.
 - Joints
-    - Location and LocationInParent according to the position of joints in the input model.
+    - Location and LocationInParent are modified according to the position of joints in the input model.
     - Knee joint splines are customised to match the tibia trajectory with respect to knee flexion in the input model.
 - Muscles
     - Path points are **not** modified.
 See fieldworkgait2392musclehmfstep for a plugin for modifying path points.